Why do I sometimes see the DECEPTION SO series called RUN TO YOU? And why do I sometimes see six shorter Run to You

 What’s next for you?

-I’m having fun writing more books for the Deception So series one day.
-I also want to finish at least two of those unfinished manuscripts I mentioned above: another dark, ripped-from-the-headlines contemporary YA, a super-romantic YA mystery/thriller with a dash of magical realism.
+I want to write more books for the Deception So series one day.
+I also want to finish at least two of those unfinished manuscripts I mentioned above: another dark, ripped-from-the-headlines contemporary YA, and a super-romantic YA mystery/thriller with a dash of magical realism.
 I also have an idea for a New Adult contemporary romance series.
-I’m excited about all of them!

 Any tips for aspiring authors?